 Social media – updated, active, ready to respond

 Social media is a huge part of PR.
 It’s a great place to share content and interact with journalists.
 Social media builds awareness and demonstrates your connection to your customers and other members of the community.
-An inactive social media account reflects poorly on a business and can make it appear that you’re not participating or engaging any longer.
+An inactive social media account reflects poorly on a business and can imply you’re not participating or engaging any longer.
 It can ultimately lead to a loss in credibility and followers.

 When you start doing PR, you need a place to interact with and share both your own content and the content of others within your community.
-This will mean every piece of PR gets as wide a reach as possible and that people within your business circles can see you putting yourself out there.
+This will mean every piece of PR gets as wide a reach as possible.
+People within your business circles can also then see you putting yourself out there.
 You don’t need every account available – try and focus on one or two that really resonate with your audience.
 At Carnsight we’re most active on Instagram and Twitter.

 Marketing plans – so we can dovetail